refgenie/refgenie/docs/download.md

-# Download pre-built indexed reference genomes
+# Download pre-indexed reference genomes

 These are built indexes for common genomes.
 These pre-built downloads are `tar gzipped` files, so **you will need to unarchive them after downloading**.
 The complete collection is listed at [http://big.databio.org/refgenomes/](http://big.databio.org/refgenomes/):